ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/read-preferences.md

 }
 {% endhighlight %}

-Then we can tell ReactiveMongo to query only from the nodes that are tagged with `dc: "NYC"`:
+Then we can tell ReactiveMongo to query only from the nodes which are tagged with `dc: "NYC"`:

 {% highlight scala %}
 import scala.concurrent.ExecutionContext.Implicits.global